prudhvi2244/REACT-JS/README.md

 # Trainer : Raj Prudhvi ( Oracle Certified )

-# REACT-JS
+# Session : REACT-JS

+# Pre-Requisites
+    * HTML5
+    * CSS3
+    * Bootstrap4
+    * Java Script

 # Note
+    * This notes and examples for my students only
-In My Sessions I will use vscode for development
+    * In My Sessions I will use vscode open source editor for development